AGENDA FOR THE GLOBAL INNOVATION SUMMIT

 - Interviewer: Mary Kay Magistad (BBC Radio and Public Radio International)

 All participants will be assigned to small teams in a massive real-time, hands-on “laboratory.”
-Every individual will get to build their own ecosystem.
-And they’ll also work on designing solutions for tough systemic challenges offered by their peers.
+Every participant will contribute their

 Evening Event: Celebration of Art & Innovation